codesam2005/BookSplash/README.md

 ## 📚 BookSplash - Book Manager App (HTML + CSS + JS)

-BookSplash (aka Booksky) is a beautiful and simple book management application made with vanilla HTML, CSS, and JavaScript.
+BookSplash is a beautiful and simple book management application made with vanilla HTML, CSS, and JavaScript.
 It lets users add and delete books using a smooth popup UI.

 ### 🚀 Features
 - Popup modal to add books with title, author, and description